joshdales/tundra-css/README.md

 Though if you bowser doesn't support custom properties or the `@supports` rule I guess that you are out of luck 😢.
 Should be good as long as your browser has been updated since 2016.

 ## SCSS
 There are SCSS variables and mixins provided which you can use if you want to override or change things up.
-They are there if you want them, the variables are names the same as the custom properties .
+They are there if you want them, the variables are names the same as the custom properties.